Funded by the National Institute for Health and Care Research (NIHR), RESPIRE is a Global Health Research Unit focusing on respiratory health in Asia.

 The RESPIRE team includes partners from Bangladesh, Bhutan, India, Indonesia, Malaysia Pakistan, Sri Lanka and the United Kingdom.

 Programme 1 of our research focuses on communicable respiratory diseases, including developing and implementing health interventions.

 Programme 2 of our research focuses on non-communicable respiratory diseases which develop and worsen over time.

 Programme 3 of our research looks at preventable risk factors of respiratory conditions, such as poor air quality and tobacco smoking.

-This platform will focus on how we work with partners to promote shared understanding and develop effective, reciprocal and ethical working relationships.
+Platform I focuses on how we work with partners to promote shared understanding and develop effective, reciprocal and ethical working relationships.

-This platform will focus on maximising the uses that research data can be put to, in safe and secure ways.
+Platform III focuses on maximising the uses that research data can be put to, in safe and secure ways.